Dark-Horse-4/bank-application-backend/README.md

 # bank-application-backend
-this is backend for the baking application
+this is backend for the baking application using nodejs and api testing is done with mochajs chai